ferrugemjs/home-page/DOCUMENTATION.md

 #### one-way data binding

-When you set the 'value=${name}' in a input component it will set "value" attribute in element after a controller refresh.
+With 'value="${this.name}"' in a input it will set the "value" attribute after a controller refresh.

 eg.
 ``` html